Sensedia/api-platform-hybrid/kubernetes/README_en.md

 ## Installing Agent Gateway

-The file containing examples of configuration parameters for the module **Agent Authorization** is available [aqui](helm/values_examples/agent-gateway/values.yaml).
+The file containing examples of configuration parameters for the module **Agent Gateway** is available [here](helm/values_examples/agent-gateway/values.yaml).

 Create a copy of the sample ``values.yaml`` to the file ``api-platform-hybrid/agent-gateway.yaml``.